wavefrontHQ/docs/pages/doc/trace_data_details.md

 ### Aggregated RED Metrics for Services

 Request, Error, and Duration metrics are important indicators of your applications and services health.
 Wavefront computes RED metrics using [RED metrics derived from spans](#span-red-metrics-and-trace-red-metrics).
-This process can be slow due to high cardinality from operation tags, source tags, and custom tags.
+Querying and aggregating these metrics (at query time) can be slow due to high cardinality from operation tags, source tags, and custom tags.
 Therefore, to compute RED metrics faster, wavefront introduced aggregated RED metrics, which aggregates the data received from the RED metrics derived from spans.
 As a result, you see the RED metrics computed faster on the default service dashboard and the application and service status dashboards.

 Wavefront constructs the names of the underlying aggregated delta counters, and histograms as shown in the table below.
 The `<application>` and `<service>` in the name component are string values that Wavefront obtains from the spans on which the metrics are derived.
 You can filter the aggregated RED metrics using the `application`, `service`, `cluster`, `shard`, `source`, and `span.kind` point tags.
 Wavefront assigns the corresponding span tag values to these point tags.